|(a) To be approved under this subchapter, a driver

 instruction, in-car training (behind-the-wheel and observation), simulation,

-and multicar range shall include the instructional objectives established
+and multicar range must include the instructional objectives established

 by the department, as specified in this subsection and the POI-DE,